data-apis/array-api-tests/tests-coverage.md

 | var      | Yes        | Yes        | Yes          | Yes          |               |          |

 [^1]: `sum` and `prod` have special type promotion rules.

+## Additional Planned Features

+In addition to getting full coverage of the spec, there are some additional features and improvements for the test suite that are planned.
+Work on these features will be guided primarily by concrete needs from library implementers, so if you are someone using this test suite to test your library, please [let us know](https://github.com/data-apis/array-api-tests/issues) the limitations you come across.

+- Making the test suite more usable for partially conforming libraries.
+Many tests rely on various functions in the array library to function.
+This means that if certain functions aren't implemented, for example, `asarray()` or `equals()`, then many tests will not function at all.
+We want to improve this situation, so that tests that don't strictly require these functions can still be run.

+- Better reporting.
+The pytest output can be difficult to parse, especially when there are many failures.
+Additionally some error messages can be difficult to understand without prior knowledge of the test internals.
+  Better reporting can also make it easier to compare different implementations by their conformance.

+- Better tests for numerical outputs.
+Right now numerical outputs are either not tested at all, or only tested against very rough epsilons.
+This is partly due to the fact that the spec does not mandate any level of precision for most functions.
+However, it may be useful to, for instance, give a report of how off a given function is from the "expected" exact output.